CODE OF ETHICS

 Everyone must therefore pay the utmost attention to and be aware of the existence of conflicts, clarifying any doubts with the relevant Managing Department.

-Should a Recipient find themselves in a situation of conflict of interest, even if only potential, also in relation to activities carried out or positions held by their immediate family and/or acquaintances, they must promptly inform [indicate the position/office responsible for collecting such reports] who will take the appropriate steps respecting the roles of each in order to protect the Company as well as those directly concerned.
+Should a Recipient find themselves in a situation of conflict of interest, even if only potential, also in relation to activities carried out or positions held by their immediate family and/or acquaintances, they must promptly inform the Company’s management and, simultaneously, the Supervisory Body, who will take the appropriate steps respecting the roles of each in order to protect the Company as well as those directly concerned.

 Similarly, anyone who, in the performance of their work in the Company, becomes aware of conduct and/or situations concerning third parties that may constitute, even potentially, a conflict of interest, is required to inform their line manager.